InfoSecInnovations/project-fantastic/server/src/help/index.md

 ## Menu

-In the bottom left of the interface there are buttons to open the Host Data Commands and Quests panels
+In the bottom left of the interface there are buttons to open the Host Data Commands, Tests, and Quests panels

 ### Host Data Commands